 Goosenecks State ParkBlanding

 Gaze at the results of 300 million years of time, where the San Juan River winds and carves its way through the desert 1,000 feet below.
 This primitive park offers a spectacular view of this amazing and rare geologic formation, known as an entrenched meander.
-Goosenecks State Park offers picnic areas, primitive camping, vault toilets, and an observation shelter.
-No drinking water is available.
+Goosenecks State Park is a designated International Dark Sky Park, so it's an excellent spot for stargazing.

 Anasazi State Park MuseumBoulder